Nick Mason‑Williams

 Called to the Bar in 2021

-Nick joined chambers in March 2023 following the completion of pupillage and has developed a busy court practice in various areas of civil and family law.
+Nick joined chambers in March 2023, having completed pupillage with chambers.
+Nick’s practice incorporates most areas of civil and family law.

-Before joining chambers, Nick worked as a caseworker acting for tenants in housing disputes.
-He also volunteered as an advocate representing benefit claimants in appeals before the First-tier Tribunal.
+Prior to pupillage, Nick represented homelessness applicants and tenants in housing disputes as a caseworker for a regional legal charity.
+He has also volunteered as an advocate representing benefit claimants in appeals against PIP and ESA decision before the First-tier Tribunal.

 AREAS OF PRACTICE